SMC-Developments/docs/flow-types/delay.md

 ```yaml
 duration: INTEGER
 ```
-Sets how long the flow should wait before continuing in seconds.
+Sets how long the flow should wait before continuing in ticks.

 ### routes
 ```yaml